Feet: The Taboo Body Part.

 We illustrate all of the ankle functions in our ankle CARs video below.

-Having a healthy ankle means you can adequately perform all of these functions and that you can appropriately load them as needed.
+Having a healthy ankle means you can adequately perform all of these functions and appropriately load them as needed.
 For instance, having good control and tissue quality in ankle inversion might help mitigate ankle sprains when you accidentally roll it.
 (2)

 This little piggy…